Riverscapes/CatchmentTool/README.md

 * GNAT (optional)

 ### ArcGIS Geoprocessing Requirements
-* It is recommended to run this tool with 64-bit python geoprocessing enabled.
+* We recommend this tool be run with 64-bit python geoprocessing enabled.
 * All inputs, including vector and raster data, are assumed to be in the same coordinate system and projection.
 UTM or North America Albers Equal Area projections are recommended.
 * Remove M and Z values from the shape field of the stream network feature class.